Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Disaggregation of Net Profit Margin

-The analysis of the quarterly financial ratios over the observed periods reveals several noteworthy trends in the company's profitability and cost management metrics.
+The analysis of the quarterly financial ratios reveals several notable trends in profitability and cost management.

 - Tax Burden